bogstandard/bogstandard/README.md

 # ☔️ Eric, [Bogstandard](https://github.com/bogstandard/)

-Greetings, hope you're enjoying the autumn! 🍂
+Greetings, hope you're enjoying the spring!

 My favourite projects are pinned below but there's a quick rundown on the state of things below.
 Also, I sometimes convey thoughts poorly on [a blog hosted here](https://bogstandard.github.io/bogstandard/).